Superannuation changes 1 July 2017

 not affect your transfer balance cap.

-TTR pensions will not count towards your transfer balance cap
+TTR pensions do not count towards your transfer balance cap

 and there is no limit on how much you can have in your accumulation